 Despite its age, Downtown Charleston is young and vibrant.
 It’s the best area to enjoy great food or a night out on the town.
 Many of the city’s finest restaurants and bars call the city center home.

 If you love to shop, Downtown won’t disappoint.
 King Street is more than 300 years old.
 In this bustling popular spot, the city’s past and present meet.
 On Upper King Street, trendy restaurants and stylish bars brush shoulders with art galleries and flashy hotels.

 Foodies will find refuge here, too.
 From fine-dining seafood restaurants to modern American grills, Downtown Charleston has got it all.

 To relax, spend time exploring Waterfront Park.
 Covering 12 acres, the park overlooks Charleston Harbor.
 From its swings, park benches, and pier, you’ll marvel at spectacular views over the water and towards Patriots Point in Mount Pleasant.
 Families will enjoy the striking Pineapple Fountain, splashing in its chill waters after sunset.

 While at the harbor, take a boat ride to Fort Sumter.
-The military fortress one of the foremost relics of the American Civil War.
-From the fort, the first shots of civil war were fired.
+The military fortress is one of the foremost relics of the American Civil War.
+From the fort, the first shots of the Civil War were fired.
 Damaged during the war, the ruins of Fort Sumter have been well-preserved.
 They’re well worth a visit for military buffs.